urakubo/UNI-EM/Documents/HowToMakePlugin.md

                         ['Tensorflow model folder' , 'LineEdit', tensorflow_file_path  , 'BrowseDir'],
             ]
 ```
-where the global variable exec_template holds the name of the target external program.
-Here,
+where the global variable exec_template holds the name of the target external program, i.e.,
-exec_template="python UNI_EM\plugins\Template\ run_example.py" In the function _Run, its arguments are specified and the function is executed by s.run.
-The arguments are set through a control panel (GUI), and the contents of the GUI is determined by the variable self.arg.
-For example, in the first line, it generates QSpinBox for setting a parameter entitled "Checkpoint Interval" under min=100, max=100, and the default value=1800.
-Here, self.tips denotes the tool tips that appear when the cursor point is located at the titles.
+exec_template="python UNI_EM\plugins\Template\run_example.py."
+The function _Run associates its arguments and executes run_example.py (s.run).
+The arguments are set through a control panel (GUI) that is spcified by the variable self.arg.
+For example, in the first line, self.arg generates QSpinBox for setting a parameter entitled "Checkpoint Interval" under min=100, max=100, and the default value=1800.
+Here, self.tips denote the tool tips that appear when the cursor point is located at the titles.
 If the Training class is successfully read by the subsequent GenerateTabWidget, the control panel appears shown as below.
 Users can set parameters through this control panel, and execute it by pressing the execute button.

 <BR>
 <p align="center">